 \subsection{Estimating Individual Treatment Effects}

-We use synthetic control methods (SCM) to estimate the effect of receiving a community note on a post's engagement.
-SCM are commonly employed to estimate the causal effects of interventions when detailed time series data is available for both units that received the intervention and those that did not~\cite{abadie_synthetic_2010, abadie_penalized_2021}.
-Under the SCM framework, each unit that receives the intervention (in our case note attachment, which we also refer to as ``treatment'') receives an individual synthetic control estimate, which is interpreted as what would have happened to the treated unit had the intervention not occurred (had it never received a community note).
-Observations of outcome for treatment unit $i$ are denoted as $Y_{imt}(Z_i=1)$, where $m$ refers to the metric in question (e.g., reposts), $t$ refers to the amount of time elapsed since note attachment (e.g., 48 hours after attachment), and the value of $Z_i=1$ indicates that we are referring to unit $i$ when it received treatment.
+We use synthetic control methods to estimate the effect of receiving a community note on a post's engagement and diffusion.
+These methods are commonly employed to estimate causal effects when detailed time-series data is available for both treated and untreated units~\cite{abadie_synthetic_2010, abadie_penalized_2021}.
+Under the synthetic controls framework, each unit that receives the intervention (in our case, note attachment, which we also refer to as ``treatment'') receives an individual synthetic control estimate, which is interpreted as what would have happened to the treated unit had the intervention not occurred (i.e., had it never received a community note).
+Observations of the outcome for treatment unit $i$ are denoted as $Y_{imt}(Z_i=1)$, where $m$ refers to the metric in question (e.g., reposts), $t$ refers to the amount of time elapsed since note attachment (e.g., 48 hours after attachment), and the value of $Z_i=1$ indicates that we are referring to unit $i$ when it received treatment.
 We refer to estimates from the synthetic control as $\hat Y_{imt}(Z_i=0)$.